Sigmanic/Strategies-X/README.md

   <h3 align="center">Strategies X [Alpha]</h3>

   <p align="center">
-    A Version Inspired By MoneyMaker's AutoStrat, Aims To Be Fully Open-Sourced And More Customization
+    A Version Inspired By MoneyMaker's AutoStrat, Aims To Be Fully Open-Sourced And More Customization.
     <br/>
     <br/>
     <a href="https://github.com/Sigmanic/Strategies-X/issues">Report Bug</a>